 Armed with her wealth of experience as a qualified Social Worker and in senior management in the voluntary and private sectors, Ann took up the helm at CAYSH in June 2016 determined to further our work helping young people to overcome homelessness to become sustainably independent and enjoy fulfilling lives.

 Director of Operations

-Chennel has well over a decade’s experience in the social housing sector in South London.
+Chennel has well over a decade’s experience in the social housing sector in London.
 Following a brief stint in the classroom, Chennel began her current career in social housing working with Croydon YMCA helping operate a major hostel (100+ beds for rough sleepers) and 120 places for young people at a number of hostels as a support worker.